-Auto dealerships operating within the state of Florida must obtain the proper licenses and a $25,000 FL Dealer Bond.
+Florida Auto dealerships operating within the state must obtain the proper licenses and a $25,000 Dealer Surety Bond.
 This is to ensure the motor vehicle dealership is operating within the regulations outlined by the Florida Highway Safety and Motor Vehicles Department.
 These bonds may also be referred to as Motor Vehicle Dealer (MVD) Bonds, DMV Bonds, Vehicle Dealer Bonds, Car Dealership Bonds, Car Dealer Bonds & Used Car Dealer Bonds.

 Florida dealer surety bonds require underwriting and are based on personal credit of all the owners.
-You can expect to pay anywhere from $188 and up a year based on excellent credit.
+You can expect to pay anywhere from $188 and up a year based on excellent credit, with an option to get a 2 year bond for $329.
 For dealerships with lower credit ratings, we can still offer the most competitive premiums with financing being an option as well to help you purchase the appropriate bond.

-The Bond Expiration Date– All Florida dealer bonds expire on April 30th.
+All Florida Dealer Bonds Expire on April 30th.

 The State of Florida requires a 30-day cancellation clause on the bond.
 What this means is that on April 1st of the expiration year, if you have not renewed your surety bond, the insurance company will send you and the Florida Dept. of Highway Safety a cancellation notice at which time you will have 30 days to renew the bond.
 If you switch insurance companies, the bond will cancel and you will be issued a new original surety bond.